Answered By: Sasha Bishop Last Updated: Oct 11, 2017 Views: 407

 There are several ways to save your paper without a flash drive, and the easiest way is to email the document to yourself.
 To do this, click "Save as" in the File menu, give your paper a name you will recognize, and save it to a location like "Desktop" or "My Documents."

-Next, sign into your email account and bring up a new message.
+Next, sign into your email account and compose a new email.
 In the "To" field, type your own email address.
 Then look for a word like "attach," "attachments," or "files" near the top of the message.

 After you click "attach," a window will open allowing you to find the file you saved to the computer.
 Once you select the correct file, click "open" and the file will be attached to your email.
 Send the email and wait for the email to appear in your inbox.
 You should try opening the attachment in your email to make sure your file came through properly.